FAQs

 Should I take 30 minute or 55 minute lessons?

-We offer 30 minute trial lessons for the student to see if the instructor/instrument will work for them.
+For the drum kit, we offer 30 minute trial lessons for the student to see if the instructor/instrument will work for them.
 For adults and youth 16 and over, we recommend 60 minute lessons.

 5